SensibilityTestbed/installer-packaging/README.md

 * and `../RUNNABLE/seattle_linux`, `../RUNNABLE/seattle_mac` and so on
 have the platform-specific files.

+Change into `../RUNNABLE`, and adapt `rebuild_base_installers.py` to reflect your local installation.
+This includes the softwareupdater cryptographic key pair to use, and the username for whom and the destination path into which to package and copy the base installers.

-The `rebuild_base_installers` script then copies the generic and platform-specific stuff into base installer directories, and creates the actual zip/gz/tar.gz files that the Custom Installer Builder expects.
+Once configured, run `rebuild_base_installers.py`.
+This copies the generic and  platform-specific stuff into base installer directories, and creates the actual base installer zip/gz/tar.gz files that the Custom Installer Builder expects.
+Lastly, copies over the newly-built base installer to the CIB's `installers/base` directory.